 Music is part of what we call art and culture.
-Music, musical instruments as well as the perceiving and performing human brain, is a self-organizing system by its very nature.
+Music is a self-organizing system by its very nature.
 Self-organizing systems are more than ‘dead matter’, they are living.
 So at least this part of our culture is a life we have invented as living beings.
-The musical instruments humans have invented, the timbre we have created, pitches, chords as well as musical meaning and emotion are all part of a whole system which is living and alive.
+The musical instruments we have invented, the timbre we have created, pitches, chords as well as musical meaning and emotion are all part of a whole system which is living and alive.

-This music has developed evolutionary as well as what we call culturally.
+This music has developed over evolutionary as well as what we call culturally times.
 Both are necessary to develop what we call music today.
-These developments appear to us as more than an amount of played pieces, performances, musicians, styles, storages.
-Music is all this as a living system.
+These developments appear to us more as more than an amount of played pieces, performances happening and musicians, styles, storages, music is all this as a living system.
 Therefore it is not reasonable to define music.
 Jean-Paul Satre once asked what a Beethoven Symphony is, is it the musical score, the dots written on paper, is it the performance during a concert, is it the musical idea Beethoven had in mind while composing?
 Of course it is all this and much more in a whole system of reasonings, a self-organized system.

 So is music a living being with consciousness?
 Would it be right to associate a higher being with it, a god of song which we can communicate with, which has ideas, a self-consciousness, has feelings and wishes?

-Following the discussion in terms of consciousness we might be sceptical about this.
+Following the discussion above in terms of consciousness we might be sceptical about this.
 Conscious seems to appear when a neural network is in a medium degree of complexity.
-As the human mind shows such a high complexity on a very small space, the space in our heads, with a complex electric field, such a complex field is not present in the system of music.
+As the human mind shows such a high complexity on a very small space, the space in our heads, with a complex electric field, such a complex field is not present in the system of music the way we see it now.
 This does not mean that it is not a living system, still we do not have any evidence that it has consciousness on its own.